dcw329/kube/README.md

 - Use `kubernetes`
 	- You may use `Docker for Mac` Kubernetes, `Docker for Windows` Kubernetes, or `minikube`
 	- For deployment tools, you may use `vanilla Kubernetes yaml`, `Helm`, `Kustomize`, or any other tool/scripting that you are comfortable with.

+## Part 3 - More Information and Requirements
+- To deploy into GKE you will need to create the initial cluster, and before deployment you will need to create a static IP to connect your services to for public access. `gcloud compute addresses create daniels-tools-kube-service-static-ip --global`.
+Don't forget to clean this up with `gcloud compute addresses delete daniels-tools-kube-service-static-ip --global`